-Upon successful completion of the online course, you will receive a Certificate of Home Horticulture.
+Upon successful completion of the online course, you will receive a digital Certificate of Home Horticulture.

-If you do not need or desire the full certificate, you might be interested in the on-demand Master Gardener Short Course Series, which pulls from sections of the Master Gardener Online program.
+If you do not need or desire the full certificate course, or only want to study certain topics, you might be interested in the on-demand Gardening Short Course Series, which pulls from sections of the Home Horticulture Online program.

 If you'd like to learn more about being a Master Gardener volunteer and what it entails, you can read more in this free 24-page eBook "An Introduction to Being a Master Gardener Volunteer."

 I learned a lot about the PNW flora, conifers and how to better amend my soil.
 The instructor was great, very responsive.
 I enjoyed the practical requirements.
 If you’re interested in learning about the diversity of this region, and how to better take care of plants, then absolutely I would recommend the program.